 In addition, we are directly and indirectly affected by new tax legislation and regulation and the interpretation of tax laws and regulations worldwide.
 For example, in 2017, the U.S. Tax Act implemented broad reforms to the U.S. corporate income tax system and significantly altered how U.S. multinational corporations are taxed on foreign earnings.
 On August 16, 2022, the Inflation Reduction Act of 2022 (the "IRA") was signed into law in the U.S. The IRA contains certain tax measures, including a corporate alternative minimum tax on certain large corporations and an excise tax on net share repurchases.
-In addition, the OECD's Pillar Two initiative introduces a 15% global minimum tax applied on a country-bycountry basis and for which many jurisdictions (including jurisdictions in which we have operations or presence) have now committed to an effective enactment date starting January 1, 2024.
+In addition, the OECD's Pillar Two initiative introduces a 15% global minimum tax applied on a jurisdiction-byjurisdiction basis and for which many jurisdictions (including jurisdictions in which we have operations or presence) have now committed to an effective enactment date starting January 1, 2024.
 The details of the computation of these taxes will be subject to regulations to be issued by the tax authorities in respective country.
 Any increases in tax rates or changes in tax laws or the interpretations thereof could have a material adverse impact on our results of operations and financial condition.

 Moreover, the tax regime in China is rapidly evolving and there can be significant uncertainty for taxpayers in China as Chinese tax laws may change significantly or be subject to uncertain interpretations.
 Effective May 1, 2016, VAT reform has been rolled out to cover all business sectors nationwide to completely replace the BT that has historically been applied to certain industries.
 The interpretation and application of the new VAT regime are not settled at some local governmental levels.
-In addition, China is in the process of enacting the prevailing VAT regulations into VAT law.
-However, the timetable for enacting the VAT law is not clear.
+On December 25, 2024, China enacted the prevailing VAT regulations into the VAT Law, which will come into effect on January 1, 2026.
+In terms of tax rates, the VAT Law maintains the existing rates of 13%, 9% and 6%.
+However, since the VAT Law is relatively new and the detailed implementation rules are yet to be released, uncertainty still remains with respect to its interpretation, implementation and enforcement.
 Changes in legislation, regulation or interpretation of existing laws and regulations in the U.S., China, and other jurisdictions where we are subject to taxation could increase our taxes and have an adverse effect on our results of operations and financial condition.